Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 I chatted with Jean-Baptiste and Laurence Fagoaga, the third generation of Fagoagas to manage the hotel, and found out how it all got started.

-The hotel was once a pilgrim stop along the St James Way and at some point began housing families.
-Jean-Baptiste's grandfather had a shop next door and his father decided to convert it into a tea shop.
+Jean-Baptiste's grandfather had a shop next door and his father and aunt decided to convert it into a tea shop.
 It was bound to be popular — both his father and uncle were pelote champions (Basque pelota is a game resembling jai alai).
-This of course attracted customers, the tea room grew into a restaurant and, in 1953, into this hotel.
+This of course attracted customers, the tea room grew into a restaurant and, eventually, into this hotel.

 Jean-Baptiste's family have been here for centuries and he grew up in this building, in a part of the house whose original rooms still exist.
 After a stint at the Lutetia in Paris and some humanitarian work in Bosnia (he ferried diapers, money and food to Mostar on the front lines), he felt the pull of his homeland.